 Visit Cardiff, both of them – the pretty city centre with the fairytale fantasy castle, Millennium Stadium, museums, indoor market and shops, and Cardiff Bay a mile away, with its regenerated docks with waterfront cafés, the bronze-domed Millennium Centre arts complex and many more attractions.

-Venture into Portmeirion the Italianate village that was the setting for the ’60s’ cult TV series The Prisoner, near Porthmadog.
-Its fanciful architecture is only part of the fun: there are also gardens, fountains, woodland and seafront walks, beaches, restaurants and (a Welsh icon) a Cadwalader’s ice-cream parlour.
+Venture into Portmeirion, the Italianate village that was the setting for the 1960s cult TV series The Prisoner, near Porthmadog.
+Its fanciful architecture is only part of the fun: there are also gardens, fountains, woodland and seafront walks, beaches and restaurants.

 Dig deep at one of the mines that dot the country.
-The fabulous Big Pit, at Blaenavon World Heritage Site North of Cardiff, lets you don a hard hat complete with lamp and follow a real miner down a warren of tunnels 90m underground.
+The fabulous Big Pit National Coal Museum, at Blaenavon World Heritage Site north of Cardiff, lets you don a hard hat complete with lamp and follow a real miner down a warren of tunnels 90m underground.
 Llechwedd Slate Caverns in Blaenau Ffestiniog in Snowdonia has two underground railways.
 Sygun Copper Mine in Snowdonia is fun, with ladders to climb.

 Sample the parklife.
-Oakwood, near Narbeth in Pembrokeshire, is one of Britain’s top 10 themeparks, with rides for everyone from tots to diehards (the free-falling, spinning ‘Speed’).
+Oakwood, near Narbeth in Pembrokeshire, has rides for everyone from tots to diehards (the free-falling, spinning ‘Speed’).
 Folly Farm Adventure Park nearby combines animals (farm and zoo) with an indoor funfair and climbing equipment.
-Greenwood Forest Park in Snowdonia is as green as the trees that surround it, with towering log adventures and rides including a human-powered roller-coaster.
+GreenWood Forest Park in Snowdonia is as green as the trees that surround it, with towering log adventures and rides including a human-powered roller-coaster.

 Ride with the whales off the west coast.
 A number of companies offer boat tours out to sea, where you might see whales, skirt around bird-covered islands and dart in close to cliffs.
 The Cardigan Bay Marine Wildlife Centre, in New Quay, monitors bottlenose dolphins, grey seals and porpoises and offers excursions on its Dolphin Survey boat.